Wife's prank on husband goes viral, bringing smiles to faces around the world - Local News 8

 But as the submissions started rolling in, Sharea could not contain her laughter and eventually she had to show her husband what she was up to on her phone.

 “He thought it was hilarious.
-We had a great life and a great rest of the car ride, and that was it.”
+We had a great laugh and a great rest of the car ride, and that was it.”

 So they thought.